 while our coupled VAE method, assumed

-where $\sigma_{2} > \sigma_{1}$ .
+where $\sigma_{2} < \sigma_{1}$ .
 So, the input data has a smaller range of probabilities, and the average density values increase.
-Furthermore, the standard deviation decreases as the coupling increases.
-In this case, the range of probabilities of input shrinks and the geometric mean of density values increases.
+In this case, the range of probabilities of input shrinks and the geometric mean of density values increases. \end{enumerate}